Sometimes all a gal really wants is to walk down the street without being whistled at, hollered at, or told to “smile more,” amirite?

 Here are some tips on how to deal with catcalls.

-If you look a man in the eye, you’re just inviting him to say something to you.
-It gives him the idea that you want to be talked to.
-It can be frustrating to feel like you have to always keep your head down to thwart off attention from men, but that’s the idea here.
+However frustrating, eye contact can sometimes give a person the idea that you want to be spoken to.
+It sucks to feel like you have to always keep your head down to thwart off attention from men, but that’s the general idea here.

 Keep your head slightly down and pretend there’s a barrier between you and the outside world.